Driving coaches and trucks in severe weather

 Be informed - and plan for bad weather

 Check the forecast routinely for the entire area of your operation, return journeys and several days ahead.
 This will allow you and your fleet manager to plan around any bad weather.
-The Met Office produces specific weather forecasts for the Highways England network and you can get special alerts for high-sided and other vulnerable vehicles.
+The Met Office produces specific weather forecasts for the National Highways network and you can get special alerts for high-sided and other vulnerable vehicles.

 Warn your customers and passengers